workflow4metabolomics/tool-bank-hmdb/README.txt

 --

 ## --- ???
 COMMENTS ??? --- ##
+If Galaxy can't find the file "hmdb.tmpl", perform this command line : " perl -pi -e 's/\r//g' " on the conf file "conf_hmdb.cfg".

 To use full funtionalities of html output files :
   - check that sanitize_all_html option in universe_wsgi.ini file is uncomment and set to FALSE.
   - copy the following JS files in YOUR_GALAXY_PATH/static/scripts/libs/outputs/ : jquery.simplePagination.js